Miscellany

 Matt, we will miss you.

-Out thoughts are with his wife, Amy Lindsey and the three children.
+Our thoughts are with his wife, Amy Lindsey and the three children.

-Your very sincerely, Michael Bach, President of ISCEV.
+Michael Bach, President of ISCEV

-Obituary: Matthew L Severns PDF, RTF
+Obituary: Matthew L Severns PDF

 In Memoriam – William Woodson Dawson (1933-2010)